This is every species of snake found in Michigan.

 16. Northern Water Snake

 This species can get quite defensive when cornered, which likely leads to many of them being killed because people mistake them for something dangerous.
-But this non-venomous species likes to eat minnows, frogs, and other water creatures.
+But this non-venomous species likes to eat minnows, frogs, and other amphibians.

 As the name suggests, they are amazingly talented swimmers.
-I usually see these on river kayaking trips.
+I usually see these in wetlands habitat on river kayaking trips.
 Sometimes they can be found basking in the sun in the branches of river side trees.